 Despite the vast amount of venture capital funding that startup companies receive every year (US$48 billion in 2014), many of them fail to succeed over the long term.
 Apparently, access to financial means is not the only important factor for success.
 Other essentials can easily be identified when trying to assess the success or failure of startups.
 Beginning with the … Read more

 The Viennese startup ecosystem is a hidden jewel.
 When I moved to Vienna last February, I was pleasantly surprised to find out that the city I now call home is one of the most vivid, diverse and fastly growing scenes in Europe.
-And as all good treasure hunt stories go – it was by pure coincidence that … Read more
+And as all good treasure hunt stories go – it was by pure … Read more

 Nowadays, there are several discussions about a potential tech bubble in the US Venture industry.
 Valuations of companies like Uber make markets fear that the world is heading towards a crisis similar to the bursting of the dotcom bubble in the first decade of this millennium.
 But what is actually a “bubble”?
-There is a wide range of literature about economic … Read more
+There is a wide range of literature about … Read more

 Many practitioners at venture capital funds use net present value (NPV) and discounted cash flow (DCF) as methods during their valuation process of early-stage companies.
 In fact, the International Private Equity and Venture Capital Valuation Guidelines focus mainly on those two methods.
 The weakness of these two methods is that they concentrate on a certain “expected scenario” of cashflows.
 For … Read more